 The Department follows Integrated Pest Management (IPM) principles to steward resources and protect them from pests (weeds, insects, animals, and diseases) that may harm people or plants, impair function, and deteriorate infrastructure.
 IPM means managing pests by combining multiple strategies and techniques such as mechanical removal of pests, cultural methods to improve soil and plant health, conserving and introducing beneficial biological controls, and using pesticides.

 The Parks Department does not use pesticides for cosmetic purposes.
 Pesticides are used as a last resort to control noxious and invasive pests, maintain safe and playable athletic fields and courts, and prevent significant economic damage, including degradation of park infrastructure.
-Staff who apply pesticides and fertilizers are certified and registered with the Maryland Department of Agriculture and all applications are posted onsite and on the web for public notification and tracking purposes.
+Staff who apply pesticides and fertilizers are certified and registered with the Maryland Department of Agriculture and all applications are posted on-site and on the web for public notification and tracking purposes.

 Montgomery Parks manages 45 pesticide-free parks.
 Pests in parks designated pesticide-free are managed using alternative methods, such as hot foam, string trimming, mechanical weed removal and products approved for use by Montgomery County Code 33B.
-And as previous mentioned the Department has developed Best Management Practices for Control of Non-Native Invasive Plants to ensure safe and responsible pesticide use necessary to effectively address these.
+And as previously mentioned the Department has developed Best Management Practices for Control of Non-Native Invasive Plants that emphasize the safe use of chemicals in addressing invasive species.